mintcc342g/assault-lily-idle-game/README.md

 ### Character Selection Screen

-- There will be a character and the hand book of character's garden.
+- There will be a Lily and a hand book of the Lily's garden.
-- You can choose a character to click white arrow buttons which is on left and right side of the screen.
+- You can choose a Lily to click white arrow buttons which is on left and right side of the screen.
-- Select a character, then press the 'Play' button to start the game.
+- Select a Lily, then press the 'Play' button to start the game.

 <br/>

-### Game Screen
+### Playing Screen

 - There is a Menu button on the top right corner.
 - Current available menu fetures